technomancy/leiningen/doc/PLUGINS.md

 The first argument to your task function should be the current project.
 It will be a map which is based on the `project.clj` file, but it also has `:name`, `:group`, `:version`, and `:root` keys added in, among other things.
-To see what project maps look like, try using the `lein-pprint` plugin; you can invoke the `pprint` task to examine any project.
+Try using the `lein-pprint` plugin to see what project maps look like; you can invoke the `pprint` task to examine any project.

 If you want your task to take parameters from the command-line